kalavai-net/kalavai-client/docs/docs/public_llm_pool.md

 Note: _models may take several minutes to be ready, particularly if the model weights are large_.
 This is due to the time the system takes to 1) download the models from source and 2) distribute them to the memory of each device.
 This is an overhead that only happens once per deployment.

 Once the model is loaded, you can interact with it [as you would with any other model via the LiteLLM API](#a-use-existing-models).

+#### What's next?

+Enjoy your new supercomputer, check out our [templates](https://github.com/kalavai-net/kalavai-client/tree/main/templates) and [examples](https://github.com/kalavai-net/kalavai-client/tree/main/examples) for more model engines and [keep us posted](https://discord.gg/HJ8FNapQ) on what you achieve!

 #### How many resources to request?